July 10, 2025, 5:33 am | Read time: 4 minutes

 Why Barga is Considered the Most Scottish Town in Italy

-It sounds unusual, but it’s easily explained: In the second half of the 19th century, Tuscany faced an economic crisis.
-While many people emigrated to Northern Italy or the United States, numerous residents of Barga moved to Scotland–especially to Glasgow and Edinburgh.
+It sounds unusual, but it’s easily explained: In the second half of the 19th century, Tuscany fell into an economic crisis.
+While many people emigrated to Northern Italy or the U.S., numerous residents of Barga moved to Scotland–especially to Glasgow and Edinburgh.
 Many of them or their descendants later returned, as described in a report by “Dispatches Europe.”

 Good Reasons to Visit Barga

-One doesn’t have to be a fan of Scotland to appreciate Barga.
-The town stands out on its own merits.
+You don’t have to be a fan of Scotland to appreciate Barga.
+The town stands out on its own.
 As noted on the official Tourism Website of Tuscany, Barga has been included in the list of “Italy’s Most Beautiful Villages” by the Italian Municipal Association ANCI.
 Additionally, it has been awarded the “Bandiera arancione” quality seal by the Touring Club Italiano.
 The orange flag honors culturally and touristically attractive places in rural areas.
-Visitors can enjoy good infrastructure: Since 2008, QR codes have been placed throughout the historic center of the town, allowing easy access to information about attractions via smartphone.
+Visitors can enjoy good infrastructure: Since 2008, QR codes have been placed throughout the town’s historic center, allowing easy access to information about attractions via smartphone.

 With an area of just about 67 square kilometers, Barga is a manageable community.
-Yet, this does not make it any less worth visiting.
+But that doesn’t make it any less worth visiting.
 The old town is filled with medieval architecture, narrow alleys, and lovingly restored houses.
-Among the most popular attractions is the Teatro dei Differenti: a baroque theater that is still in use today.
-However, the most visible landmark of Barga is the Duomo di San Cristoforo, a Catholic church built in the year 1000.
+Among the most popular attractions is the Teatro dei Differenti: a baroque theater still in use today.
+However, Barga’s most visible landmark is the Duomo di San Cristoforo, a Catholic church built in the year 1000.
 “This imposing stone structure sits atop the highest point of Barga and is the reward for a long climb from the front historic gate,” writes someone on the user platform “Tripadvisor.”
-From there, one has a unique view of the Apuan Alps.
+From there, you have a unique view of the Apuan Alps.

 Tips for Culture Enthusiasts